marco262/my_wiki/data/sandpoint/gm_notes/notebook.md

 * Add to wiki page:
 * Add to references:
 * Get Judge Ironbriar involved early
   * He sends a vice justice back with Sheriff Hemlock
   * Present the vice justice to the party as a way to "inquisition" the town
 * Why did Tsuto want to talk to Ameiko?
 Look into it
+  * To talk her into joining Nualia's band
 * Was Father Tobyn Nualia's real father?
 Decide on this
+  * Nah, probably not.
+Interesting, but it adds unnecessary complications
 * Note to self: Add fire theming to this campaign

 Silly notes: